 Actively serving on a board, council, or committee directly aligned with the topics in the CAWA exam specifications.
-For board or committee service, three (3) CAWA CPD points are earned per year of service for any portion of the year.
+For board or committee service, three (3) CAWA CPD points are earned per year of service.

 Authoring

 Authoring published content in a book or peer-reviewed professional journal, on a topic aligned with the CAWA exam specifications.
 For authoring, requests for three (3) CAWA CPD points per publication may be submitted to The Association Certification Council for final determination.
 Please include a copy of the published content with your request.